 [Section 59D inserted by No. 39 of 1999 s.
 7.]

 59E.
-Minister may give directions
+Minister may give Board directions

 (1) Subject to subsection (2), the Minister may give directions in writing to the Board with respect to the performance of its functions, either generally or in relation to a particular matter, and the Board is to give effect to any such direction.